liugang1234567/Gang-neuron/README.md

 Good DD are eager to be asked.
 I like the discussions very much.

 Use it and you will find it is great.

+Contact me if you have problems in use.
+E-mail: gangliu.6677@gmail.com